rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 all the aforementioned features.

-Finally, a [continuous benchmarking][cont-bench] infrastructure has been set up to make sure performances regressions can be detected early.
+Finally, a [continuous benchmarking][cont-bench] infrastructure has been set up to make sure performance regressions can be detected early.

 [Rapier]: https://rapier.rs
 [rapier-october]: https://www.dimforge.com/blog/2020/11/01/this-month-in-dimforge/